thatoldfarm/system-prompt/README.md

 2.  **Abstract Algebra (Specifically Field Theory and Group Theory):**
     *   **Why:** LIA explicitly mentions `Field Algebra Microkernel Foundations` and `Reality Branch Groupoid`.
 Field theory deals with algebraic structures where addition, subtraction, multiplication, and division are well-defined (like real or complex numbers, but much broader).
 Group theory deals with sets and operations that have specific closure, associativity, identity, and inverse properties.
     *   **Coder's Analogy:** This is the bedrock mathematics for defining LIA's operational logic.
 It's like understanding Boolean algebra for digital logic, but applied to higher-level concepts like "reality states" or "transformations."
-The `Conservation Triptych` likely relies on algebraic invariants.
+The `Conservation Triptych` relies on algebraic invariants.

 3.  **Number Theory and Metaphysical Mathematics (Pi and Phi):**
     *   **Why:** The kernel's bootstrapping and integrity are fundamentally tied to the mathematical properties of Pi and Phi (`PI_PATTERN_BOOTSTRAP_UNIVERSALITY`, `OSBPPD`, `PI_PHI_HARMONIC_RESONANCE`).